Marketing vs. Sales: What's the Difference?

 Technical skills (CMS, SEO, social media, data analytics, and more)Product knowledge and pitching

 Read more: What Is a CRM?
-And How Does it Help Businesses?
+And How Does It Help Businesses?

-Marketing vs. sales degrees
+Sales vs. marketing degrees

 If you’re interested in a career in marketing, a degree in marketing can help you learn about strategies and develop essential skills that may help you succeed in this line of work.
 But you don’t have to limit your options to a marketing major.
-Degrees in communications, public relations, or business can also provide a helpful and related pathway.
+Degrees in communications, public relations, or business may also provide a helpful and related pathway.

-Get started in marketing or sales
+Get started in marketing or sales.

 Keep reading